Mononucleosis, also called

 - Take acetaminophen (such as Tylenol) or ibuprofen

 (such as Advil) to reduce fever and relieve a sore throat and headaches.
-Never give aspirin to someone younger than age 20 years, because it can cause Reye syndrome.
+Never give aspirin to someone younger than age 20 years, because it can cause Reye syndrome, a serious illness.
+Be safe with medicines.
+Read and follow all instructions on the label.

 - Avoid contact sports and heavy lifting.
 Your

-spleen may be enlarged, and impact or straining could
+spleen may be enlarged, and an impact or straining could

 cause it to burst.